Norway House Residential School Timeline

 The school is hit by a whooping cough epidemic when the children return from summer holidays.
 The disease may have been brought from Oxford House, one of the children’s home communities.

-Shroup increases the dairy herd to provide milk for the students.
+Shroup increases the dairy herd to provide milk for the children.

 Enrolment has dropped to 89.

-Principal Shroup asks permission from the DIA to keep students over 16 in school to help run it.
+Principal Shroup asks permission from the Department of Indian Affairs to keep children over 16 in school to help run it.

 Shroup is dismissed.